 CASPA offers the opportunity for references to submit letters electronically.
 Once an applicant has identified the references they would like to use in their CASPA application, CASPA will send a link to those references.
 References will be asked to complete the form and provide a letter for electronic submission.
-There will be a space on the reference permission form to enter the date that the applicant will need the reference submitted by.
+There will be a space on the reference permission form to enter the date by which the applicant will need to have the reference submitted.
 MEDEX encourages applicants to put the date as being at least two (2) weeks before the application deadline to avoid their application being delayed due to late receipt of the reference.

 DO NOT use the MEDEX supplemental reference form to send references to CASPA.
 CASPA will not accept references completed for individual programs.
 MEDEX does not need a copy of the references you submitted to CASPA.
 CASPA will forward the reference letters to MEDEX with the applicant’s completed, verified application.

 Q: What is the Supplemental Application personal statement?

 A: The MEDEX Supplemental Application statement should speak to why an applicant feels he or she is a good candidate for the MEDEX program, specifically.
 It should be logical, persuasive, personal, and grammatically correct.
 The personal statement should tell us something about the individual that we cannot see in transcripts and job summaries.
 It must be entered into the online Supplemental Application, not sent separately.

 Q: Is there a preference for geographic origin or underrepresented populations?